 Seafood appetizers were always popular during my restaurant days at the Jersey Shore and my version of Baked Stuffed Clams was always a clear winner when it came to appetizers.

-The biggest difference between baked stuffed clams and clams casino is the amount of bread crumbs that are used to make the stuffing.
+The biggest difference between baked stuffed clams and my clams casino recipe is the amount of bread crumbs that are used to make the stuffing.
 Other than that and a little added extra heat (optional) the ingredients are the same,

 Ingredients to make Baked Stuffed Clams